 Is MailerLite the best email marketing provider for bloggers?
 Let’s find out.

-Since MailerLite is one of the tools I use for The Art of Blogging, and it’s a platform I’ve been using for a few months, I’m going to do this review a bit differently.
+Since MailerLite is one of the tools I use, and it’s a platform I’ve been using for well over a year, I’m going to do this review a bit differently.

 We’re going to focus on the features that are most important to a blogger.

 Bloggers send out a lot of emails.
 Whether it’s a weekly digest, updates on new articles going live, and sales campaigns, it’s important that you are not limited in any way as to how many emails you can send to your subscribers on a monthly basis.

 While MailerLite offers a great free plan, which gives you the ability to send up to 12,000 emails per month to a maximum of 1,000 subscribers, a great alternative to Mailchimp’s free plan, the truth is that MailerLite’s paid plans are the most affordable “unlimited emails” plans you can find.

 For as low as $10 per month you get all the bells and whistles, all the features, all the integrations, and the ability to send unlimited emails to your subscribers.